-Associate Professor Deidre Pike teaches Beginning Reporting, Journalism Tools, Advanced News Writing, Environmental Reporting, News Parody: Theory and Practice and Mass Media and Popular Arts.
+Professor Deidre Pike is the faculty adviser for the student newspaper The Lumberjack.
+She teaches Beginning Reporting, Journalism Tools, Advanced News Writing, Environmental Reporting, News Parody: Theory and Practice and Mass Media and Popular Arts.
 She served previously as department chair.

-She came to Humboldt State University in August 2012 after teaching at the University of Hawai‘i at Manoa (2011-2012) and at the University of Nevada, Reno (2003-2011).
+She came to Cal Poly Humboldt in August 2012 after teaching at the University of Hawai‘i at Manoa (2011-2012) and at the University of Nevada, Reno (2003-2011).
 She has worked as a newspaper reporter, editor, website content wrangler and freelance writer.

 Pike is the author of "Enviro-Toons: Green Themes in Animated Cinema and Television" (2012), published by McFarland, a book that analyzes ecological themes in popular culture.
 In 2014, her second book "Media Literacy: Seeking Honesty, Independence and Productivity in Today's Mass Messages" was published by IDEA, funded by the Open Society Foundation.